 In 2011 and 2012, Nick was selected as an IEEE PES Scholar, and in 2012, he was chosen as the John W. Estey Outstanding PES Scholar for IEEE Region II.

-N. S. Coleman, K. N. Miu, “Identification of Critical Times for Distribution System Time Series Analysis,” IEEE Trans.
-Power Syst., to be published.
+N. S. Coleman, K. N. Miu, “Identification of Critical Times for Distribution System Time Series Analysis,” accepted for publication in IEEE Trans.
+Power Syst., 2017.
+Click to access accepted version.

 N. S. Coleman, K. N. Miu, “Distribution Load Capability with Nodal Power Factor Constraints,” IEEE Trans.
 Power Syst., vol. 32, no. 4, pp. 3120-3126, July 2017. doi: 10.1109/TPWRS.2016.2625599